uqrs/ircb/README.md

 ## modules
 `ircb` supports a host of modules, most of which you don't need.
 In fact, maintainers are actively encouraged to dispose of any modules they do not need.
-`modules/boot.awk` or `modules/nsboot.awk` are considered the only "necessary" modules.
+`modules/boot.awk` is considered the only "necessary" module.
 Anything else is optional.

 Including modules can be done using awk's `-f` option:
 ```
-netcat my.irc.network 6667 <in | awk -f ircb.awk -f modules/nsboot.awk -f modules/tell.awk >in
+netcat my.irc.network 6667 <in | awk -f ircb.awk -f modules/boot.awk -f modules/tell.awk >in
 ```
+For information on module usage, check the actual `.awk` file.

 ## configuration
 **How not to configure ircb:** open each individual module file and modify the variables in the `BEGIN` block.